wazuh/wazuh-documentation/source/amazon/services/supported-services/cloudwatchlogs.rst

 * **Log streams**: Log events are stored in log streams.
 A log stream represents a sequence of events coming from the application instance or resource being monitored.
 All log events in a log stream share the same source.

 * **Log groups**: Log streams are grouped using log groups.
-A log group defines a group of log streams that shares retention, monitoring and access control settings.
+A log group defines a group of log streams that share retention, monitoring and access control settings.

 AWS configuration